 Kirsten Bibbins-Domingo, Ph.D., M.D.

 Dr. Bibbins-Domingo earned her A.B. in molecular biology and public policy from Princeton University.
 Before starting her graduate studies, Dr. Bibbins-Domingo spent 2 years at the University of Ibadan in Nigeria, where she earned an M.S. in chemistry.
-She earned her Ph.D. in biochemistry, her M.D., and her M.S. in clinical research at UCSF.
-She was also a Robert Wood Johnson Health and Society Scholar and a Kellogg Scholar in health disparities.
+She earned her Ph.D. in biochemistry, her M.D., and her M.S. in clinical research at UCSF, where she completed her residency and fellowship training.
+She was also a Robert Wood Johnson Amos Scholar and a Kellogg Scholar in health disparities.

 Dr. Bibbins-Domingo has been the recipient of many honors and awards, including induction into the American Society for Clinical Investigation.